Florida's 22nd congressional district

-In 2017 to 2023, the district encompassed the coastline of Broward County to southern Palm Beach County and included Boca Raton, Fort Lauderdale, Coral Springs and part of Pompano Beach.
+The 22nd Congressional District was the center of the disputed 2000 presidential election in Florida and the ensuing recount.
+From 2017 to 2023, the district encompassed the coastline of Broward County to southern Palm Beach County and included Boca Raton, Fort Lauderdale, Coral Springs and part of Pompano Beach.
 It also included Florida Atlantic University and Port Everglades, the third busiest cruise port in the world.

-The new district is represented by Democrat Lois Frankel, incumbent from the 21st district who was re-elected in 2022.
+The new district is represented by Democrat Lois Frankel, an incumbent from the 21st district who was re-elected in 2022.
 Fellow Democrat Ted Deutch represented the old 22nd congressional district from 2017 after he was redistricted from Florida's 21st congressional district until his resignation on September 30, 2022.

 The new 22nd district has one of the highest populations of Jewish Americans in the country.
-In 2020, the election between two Jewish candidates, Democratic incumbent Rep. Lois Frankel and right-wing activist Laura Loomer, drew national attention.
+In 2020, the election between two Jewish candidates, Democratic incumbent Rep. Lois Frankel and right-wing activist Laura Loomer, for what was then the 21st district, drew national attention.
 Loomer used Holocaust imagery and Yiddish to attack Frankel as an opponent of Jewish interests.